 QUANTITATIVE REQUIREMENTS: There are two quantitative requirements that students must meet to be eligible for financial aid.
 First, the student must successfully complete at least 66.67% of all courses attempted at SAU.
 Successful completion of a course is defined as a passing grade.
 Grades of W, WF, WN, F, NC or I are not considered successful completion.
 Repeated courses are included in attempted credits and any courses with passing grades are treated as earned.
+A second or subsequent repetition of the passed course may not be included to determine Title IV eligibility based on enrollment status.
 Audits are not included in attempted or earned credits.
-A student’s official enrollment status will be determined on the 11th day of classes during fall/spring semesters and the 5th day of classes during summer terms.
+A student’s official enrollment status will be determined on the 11th day of classes during fall/spring semesters and the 5th day of classes during summer terms..
 If a student fails to pass at least 66.67% of the credits attempted, they will not be eligible to receive financial aid the following semester.
 It is the student’s responsibility to notify the Office of Financial Aid when a grade change has been posted to the official transcript.

 Withdrawals, drops, repeated courses, and all accepted transfer hours are counted toward maximum time frame.
 Remedial courses do not count toward the maximum time frame.

 QUALITATIVE REQUIREMENTS: The cumulative grade point average (GPA) as posted on SAU’s transcript will be reviewed and must be a minimum 2.00 gpa for undergraduate students and a minimum 3.00 gpa for graduate students.